Freight Shipping from Albuquerque to St. Louis

 How much does it cost to ship freight from Albuquerque to St. Louis?

-Full truckload (FTL) rates from Albuquerque, NM to St. Louis, MO currently range from $2,629-$3,241 for a standard dry van load over the 1,223-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to St. Louis, MO currently range $2,629-$3,241 (roughly $2.17-$2.67 per mile over 1,223 miles).
 LTL shipments typically cost $873-$1,440 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to St. Louis?